apache/predictionio/docs/manual/source/demo/textclassification.html.md

 ## Quick Start

 This is a quick start guide in case you want to start using the engine right away.
+Sample email data for spam classification will be used.
 For more detailed information, read the subsequent sections.

-**1.** Create a new application.
+### 1. Create a new application.

 After the application is created, you will be given an access key and application ID for the application.

 ```
 $ pio app new MyTextApp
 ```

-**2.** Import the tutorial data.
+### 2. Import the tutorial data.

 There are three different data sets available, each giving a different use case for this engine.
 Please refer to the **Data Source: Reading Event Data** section to see how to appropriate modify the `DataSource` class for use with each respective data set.
 The default data set is an e-mail spam data set.

 These data sets have already been processed and are ready for [batch import](/datacollection/batchimport/).
 Replace `***` with your actual application ID.